7 Simple Steps

 To secure and register your brand name it must be unique, not too similar to another registered name in WA, and shouldn’t contain any restricted wording.
-To check, conduct a free Business Entity Search through the state, and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.
+To check, conduct a free Business Entity Search through the state.

 Keep in mind your LLC name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C.’ are also acceptable.
-If needed, you can file a LLC Name Reservation form with the Sec. of State that’s good for 180 days.
+If needed, you can file an LLC Name Reservation form with the Sec. of State that’s good for 180 days.

 Filing Fee: $30

 It’s their job to officially receive/process important business documents like state filings, legal notices, tax forms, and so forth.
 This is why they have to be either a WA resident individual or a registered business entity and be reliable during all regular business days/hours.

 That said, you can hire 3rd party professional and expect to pay up to $160/year, or get a registered agent free of charge when you start an LLC with a service like IncFile or CorpNet.
 They handle this along with much more depending on your startup package.

 Filing Fee: $180 mail or $200 online